ankitajaiwar/SkillSearch/README.md

 # SkillSearch
-A web app to search skilled people within university or college campus.
+A web app to search skilled people within your university or college campus.
+Here you can create your own user account, Add skills to your Account, Evaluate your skills and get a score and search people with particular skillset.

+### WebApp Front-end:
-WebApp Front-end: Used a combination of Bootstap CDN and HTML 5 / CSS 5.
+Used a combination of Bootstap CDN and HTML 5 / CSS 5.

+### WebApp Back-end:
-WebApp Back-end: Used the Python based Flask framework, with pyhton support classes and MongoDB Database.
+Used the Python based Flask framework, with pyhton support classes and MongoDB Database.

-Location of Source codes- Check the "Final Version Iteration_1" folder for full source code developed as part of Iteration 1.
+### Location of Source codes:
+Check the "Final Version Iteration_1" folder for full source code developed as part of Iteration 1.

 ## Pre-requisites: